-After consideration of the allegations referred to it the Health Committee may:
+After consideration of the allegation(s) referred to it, the Health Committee may:

-Conclude that the registrant’s fitness to practise is not impaired and close the case;
+conclude that the registrant’s fitness to practise is not impaired and close the case;

-Issue a reprimand;
+issue a reprimand;

-Impose conditions for up to 36 months (with a review) (immediate conditions can be applied if required); or
+impose conditions for up to 36 months (with a review) (immediate conditions can be applied if required); or

-Suspend the registrant for up to 12 months (with or without a review) (immediate suspension can be applied if required).
+suspend the registrant for up to 12 months (with or without a review) (immediate suspension can be applied if required).

 Membership of the Health Committee is drawn from the fitness to practise panellists who are both dental professionals and lay members.
-The rules governing the procedure of the Health Committee are the General Dental Council (Fitness to Practice) Rules Order of Council 2006.
+The rules governing the procedures of the Health Committee are the General Dental Council (Fitness to Practice) Rules Order of Council 2006.

 The current guidance in use for Practice Committees is the Guidance for the Practice Committees - including Sanctions Guidance (328.9 KB, PDF)